 Why is Company Culture such a buzz word?
 According to Frances Frei and Anne Morriss at Harvard Business Review: “Culture guides discretionary behavior and it picks up where the employee handbook leaves off.
 Culture tells us how to respond to an unprecedented service request.
 It tells us whether to risk telling our bosses about our new ideas, and whether to surface or hide problems.
 Employees make hundreds of decisions on their own every day, and culture is our guide.
 Culture tells us what to do when the CEO isn’t in the room, which is of course most of the time.”

 This has never been more relevant than now.
 Research has shown that even when you create a culture that is strategically aligned, shared by the staff, and hugely valued, it won’t help you over the long run unless you also develop a culture that is adaptive in real-time.
-One of the key aspects of an adaptive culture is recruiting individuals that show resilience and adaptability.
-But this is not quite the most realistic possibility in a time where companies are shedding their workforce.
-So, how do you build an adaptive culture with a small or settled workforce?
+So, how do you build an adaptive culture with a remote team?